U.S. intel: Russia compromised seven states prior to 2016 election

 Said Moss: "The spreadsheets show that there were documented breaches of election networks.
 That there were documented, numerous documented instances of attempted breaches of state election networks, and that there was a widespread concern among several agencies in the intelligence committee about the sanctity and the integrity of these election networks."

-In a statement, the Department of Homeland Security said it has been working with state and local officials for more than a year on the issue.
+In a statement, DHS said it has been working with state and local officials for more than a year on the issue.

 "This relationship is built on trust and transparency, and we have prioritized sharing threat and mitigation information with election officials in a timely manner to help them protect their systems," DHS acting press secretary Tyler Houlton said.